DO-Solutions/doks-s3/README.md

     <img src="./assets/DO_Logo-Blue.png" alt="Logo" >
   </a>

-<h3>How to use a Spaces Object Storage bucket as RWX storage for a Kubernetes Pod with DOKS (DigitalOcean Kubernetes)</h3>
+<h3>How to use a Spaces Object Storage bucket as ReadWriteMany (RWX) storage for a Kubernetes Pod with DOKS (DigitalOcean Kubernetes)</h3>
 </div>

 - [Architecture diagram](#architecture-diagram)